WilliamTrueheart/code_wars/README.md

 scrath pad for code war katas

-This Repository houses all my JAVASCRIPT scratch work for code wars. :)
+This Repository houses all my scratch work for code wars. :)